Zhangyali-code/Port-LLM/README.md

 * Please be advised that when utilizing this code, it is essential to modify the file paths within the code to correspond with your specific file locations.
 * The pre-trained GPT-2 model utilized in the code is available for download from the official website [[Hugging Face](https://huggingface.co/models)].

+## Attention!
+* To reduce the number of our model parameters, we have further refined the Port-LLM model described in the original paper.
+The code for the improved Port-LLM model, based on LoRA fine-tuning, is presented in `Updata_code\model_lore.py`.
+* To more fully leverage the powerful natural language processing capabilities of large language models and further compare the effectiveness of prompt fine-tuning versus LoRA fine-tuning in the models studied here, we propose a prompt-based fine-tuning model named Prompt-Port-LLM in the updated version of our paper.
+The specific implementation code for this model can be found at: `Updata_code\model_prompt.py`.

 ## Citation
 If you find this repo helpful, please cite our paper.
 ```